asha23/arlo-framework/README.md

 Getting started
 ===============

-This uses a version of Scotchbox for Vagrant:
+There is a Vagrant file in the folder which uses a version of Scotchbox for Vagrant:
 Run ```vagrant up``` from the root folder (Not currently tested) - Your website will then be available on

 ```